 Carlos has been involved in web development for over 20 years, working in both front-end and back-end.
 His mission is to provide the best user experience for the public while assisting Least Authority to communicate the importance of privacy.

-Gordyn is a software engineer and security researcher specializing in distributed protocols, applied cryptography, and anonymizing systems.
-They are a long time free software activist and the author of ORC, a human rights project designed to protect investigative journalists.
+Emery is a software engineer and security researcher specializing in distributed protocols, applied cryptography, and anonymizing systems.
+She is a long time free software activist and the author of ORC, a human rights project designed to protect investigative journalists.

 Zooko Wilcox-O'Hearn has more than 20 years of experience in secure distributed systems, free and open source software, and startups.
 Currently, Zooko is the CEO of Zcash.